jinwook31/AR-Kit-Animation-Remote-Control/README.md

 ### Animation Controller (Tkinter)
 If you open the animation controller, this GUI will pop up.
 Chapter changes the animations and the Display guide does nothing yet.
 Still, it delivers both values to the ARKit app!
-(You can modify it yourself!)
+(You can modify it yourself!).
 '초기화' is the button for re-init.